jboss-developer/jboss-eap-quickstarts/log4j/README.md

 What is it?
 -----------

-This simple JSF 2.0 application shows how to use container defined modules to limit the size of the application package.
+The `log4j` quickstart is a simple JSF 2.0 application that shows how to use container defined modules to limit the size of the application package.
 It also shows how to use common versions of certain classes at runtime.

 Applications must often depend on third-party libraries.
 By default, Java EE packages allow you to include dependencies in a deployable unit which can lead to uncontrolled growth of the deployable unit.
 This can be avoided by the use of container defined modules.
 A module is nothing more than a container managed binary dependency which is shared by all deployed applications.
 For more informatin on class loading and modules please refer to "About Modules and the New Modular Class Loading System used in JBoss EAP 6" in the [Development Guide for Red Hat JBoss Enterprise Application Platform](https://access.redhat.com/site/documentation/en-US/JBoss_Enterprise_Application_Platform).